 GM is currently selling a 238 mile range Chevy Bolt EV for $37,500 base MSRP.
 Nissan has promised a Leaf with a similar range.
 Renault, BMW, and other automakers have begun selling larger EV's with battery packs for more range.
 It's thought the automakers who haven't done so yet, will start selling EV's with more range.
 Clearly a price/technology breakthrough has occurred allowing many automakers to offer longer range EV's at a more affordable price.
 The 2017 and 2018 model years will be seen as a tipping point.

 Want to take a Road Trip with an electric car?
 Don't look at "range" as the primary factor.
 Look at the miles of range gained per hour of charging.
 A 600 mile trip will require multiple charging stops, even with a Tesla.
 The refueling speed is the major differentiator between gasoline and electric and is what separates the different electric brands from each other.
 At a 6 kiloWatt charge rate, the 24 miles range gained per hour of charging turns into a 15 mile/hr trip speed.
 At a 130 kiloWatt, the effective trip speed is more like 55 miles/hr.
-See Understanding charging rates and effective trip speed
+See Electric car charging speed and effective trip speed on road trips

 It's not always necessary to use fast charging.
 Sometimes excruciatingly slow charging is the correct charging speed.
 For example, if you're on a 2 week trip with your car parked in airport long-term parking it doesn't make sense to leave the car connected to a 6 kiloWatt charging station.
 A 120 volt power outlet is just fine, and is much less expensive for the airport to offer.
 Instead what's needed is to use the correct charging rate for the scenario you're facing.
-See What charging rate do we need?
-“As fast as possible” isn’t always what’s needed
+See What electric car charging rate do we need at home, at the office, on road trips, at airports, or elsewhere?

 Electric cars work fine in the rain.
 The car makers hire smart engineers who know how to weather-proof the electrical system so that rain won't get inside the wiring.
 Charging connectors have been designed to be safe in the rain.
 Don't worry, be electric.